 xsltproc suddenly fails, or if chunks of your content fail to materialize, it is highly likely that a validation check will tell you where the problem lies.
 If you integrate regular checks into your workflow, then sudden problems can be traced to recent changes.
 (Perhaps paired with using

 git bisect, in the extreme.
 You are using revision control, aren't you?)

-jing for validation, an open source companion to the
+jing for the first step, RELAX-NG validation.
+This is an open source companion to the

 You might get a lot of error messages the first time you use

 jing.
 If so, it might be that many of them are the same situation.
 If you pipe the output of